isharik/Pharos-Octobot/README.md

 OctoBot is a **Pharos Knowledge Skill** — a reusable AI module built for the Pharos AI Agent Carnival.
-Any Agent deployed on Pharos can call it with a single POST request and receive a structured, source-cited answer about the Pharos Network.
+Any Agent deployed on Pharos can call it with a single POST request and receive a structured, source-cited answer about the Pharos Network in almost any language.

 It is powered by a RAG (Retrieval Augmented Generation) pipeline that crawls 5 verified Pharos sources, stores them as vector embeddings in ChromaDB, and uses